Massimo Luongo

 Born in Sydney, Luongo played youth football for APIA Leichhardt Tigers before moving to England to play for Tottenham Hotspur, where he started his professional career.
 Following a loan spell at Ipswich Town, he played on loan at Swindon Town, a move which was eventually made permanent.
 After four years at Queens Park Rangers, he joined Sheffield Wednesday in 2019.

-Luongo has played for the Australia national team since 2014 and has made over 40 appearances.
+Luongo played for the Australia national team from 2014 until December 2023, making 45 appearances in total before announcing his retirement from international football.
 He was a member of the squad at the 2014 FIFA World Cup and played a central role in Australia winning the 2015 AFC Asian Cup, where he scored in the final and was named player of the tournament.
+He also went to the 2018 FIFA World Cup and 2019 AFC Asian Cup.

-Early life
+Early life and education

-Luongo was born in Sydney.
-His father Mario is of Italian heritage and mother Ira Luongo is of Indonesian heritage.
+Luongo was born on 25 September 1992 in Sydney, Australia.
+His father Mario is of Italian heritage and mother Ira is of Indonesian descent.
 He attended Waverley College.
 He is the youngest of three children; he has a sister Angela and a brother Tiziano.
 In addition to holding an Australian passport, Luongo also has an Italian passport.

-According to Luongo himself, his maternal great-grandfather was Sultan Ambela Abu'l-Khair Sirajuddin of Bima Sultanate based in Sumbawa.
+According to Luongo, his maternal great-grandfather was Sultan Ambela Abu'l-Khair Sirajuddin of Bima Sultanate based in Sumbawa.